CJLucido/FEMA-App/lucid-fe/to-do.md

 //apis
- want to allow search for state by year to inform user if they should continue to search for pa records
+ want to allow search for state by year to inform user if they should continue to search for pa records does this api even allow filter by year RANGE?

  hook up to PublicAssistanceFundedProjectDetails through actions and reducers